dress codes at my school

 -Any solid color, full size, sweater.
 Hooded or zippered solid color sweat shirts are allowed.
 (Only the school logo is allowed.
 No designs or prints.)

-And I got these all from the school website. xPposted about 4 years ago
+And I got these all from the school website. xPposted almost 5 years ago

 I don’t think my school’s rules are necessarily crazy, but the enforcement of some is ludicrous.